Sound and Relatively Complete Belief Hoare Logic for Statistical Hypothesis Testing Programs: Belief Hoare Logic for Hypothesis Testing

 \subsubsection{Derived Rules for Single Hypothesis Tests}

 The derived rules (\axTT{}), (\axLT{}), and (\axUT{}) correspond to two-tailed, lower-tailed, and upper-tailed hypothesis tests, respectively.
-Recall that the formulas $\phiL$, $\phiU$, and $\phiT (\eqdef \phiL \lor \phiU)$ denote the alternative hypotheses for the lower-tailed, upper-tailed, and two-tailed tests, respectively (\Sec{sub:properties:hypo}).
+Recall that the formulas $\phiL$, $\phiU$, and $\phiT (\eqdef \phiL \lor \phiU)$ denote the alternative hypotheses for the lower-tailed, upper-tailed, and two-tailed tests, respectively (\Sec{sub:properties:hypo}) and $\kappaX{\emptyset}$ is given in \eqref{eq:kappaS}.

 The derived rule (\axTT{}) states that we can perform a two-tailed test program $f_{\algt{\sideT}}$ on a dataset $y$ if we have the prior belief $\Possible \phiL \land \Possible \phiU$ that both the lower-tail $\phiL$ and upper-tail $\phiU$ are possible before performing the test (\Sec{sub:prior:beliefs}).
 If the test $f_{\algt{\sideT}}$ on $y$ returns a $p$-value $\alpha \in [0,1]$, we obtain the statistical belief in the alternative hypothesis $\phiT$ denoted by $\KnowXx{\alpha}{y,\algt{\sideT}} \phiT$.
 The derivation of (\axTT{}) is given by: